ellysh/video-game-bots/InGameBots/process-memory-access.md

 | `sizeof(...)` | Size of the structure where function's result will be written |
 | `NULL` | Pointer to a variable that stores an actual number of read bytes to the resulting structure |

 There is only one constant with `ThreadIsIoPending` name in the `THREADINFOCLASS` enumeration that is officially documented and defined in the `winternl.h` header file.
 All other possible constants are not documented officially by Microsoft, but you can find these in [the Internet](http://undocumented.ntinternals.net/UserMode/Undocumented%20Functions/NT%20Objects/Thread/THREAD_INFORMATION_CLASS.html).
-Your application should define own `THREADINFOCLASS` enumeration with undocumented constants.
+Your application should define own `THREADINFOCLASS` enumeration with extra undocumented constants.
+We have named this enumeration as `THREADINFOCLASS2`, and we have renamed a `ThreadIsIoPending` constant to `_ThreadIsIoPending` in our example.
+It allows to avoid a conflict with an official `THREADINFOCLASS` enumeration from the included `winternl.h` header file.
 Also you should define an appropriate structure which will be used for receiving result of `NtQueryInformationThread` function.
 There is a `THREAD_BASIC_INFORMATION` structure in our case that is match to `ThreadBasicInformation` enumeration constant.
 As you see, `THREAD_BASIC_INFORMATION` structure have a `TebBaseAddress` field with linear address of the TEB segment.

 `NtQueryInformationThread` function is provided by Windows Native API.
 The function is implemented in the `ntdll.dll` dynamic library.
 Windows SDK provides both `winternl.h` header file and `ntdll.lib` [**import library**](https://en.wikipedia.org/wiki/Dynamic-link_library#Import_libraries) that allow you to link with `ntdll.dll` library and to call its functions.
 We use a [**pragma directive**](https://msdn.microsoft.com/en-us/library/d9x1s805.aspx) here that adds `ntdll.lib` to the linker's list of import libraries:
 ```C++